micmejia/bible-dump/NKJV/Deuteronomy/Deut 26.md

 "When you have finished laying aside all the tithe of your increase in the third year--the year of tithing--and have given _it_ to the Levite, the stranger, the fatherless, and the widow, so that they may eat within your gates and be filled,

 ###### 13
-then you shall say before the Lord your God: 'I have removed the [^d]holy _tithe_ from _my_ house, and also have given them to the Levite, the stranger, the fatherless, and the widow, according to all Your commandments which You have commanded me; I have not transgressed Your commandments, nor have I forgotten _them._
+then you shall say before the Lord your God: 'I have removed the holy _tithe_ from _my_ house, and also have given them to the Levite, the stranger, the fatherless, and the widow, according to all Your commandments which You have commanded me; I have not transgressed Your commandments, nor have I forgotten _them._

 ###### 14
-I have not eaten any of it [^e]when in mourning, nor have I removed _any_ of it [^f]for an unclean _use,_ nor given _any_ of it for the dead.
+I have not eaten any of it when in mourning, nor have I removed _any_ of it for an unclean _use,_ nor given _any_ of it for the dead.
 I have obeyed the voice of the Lord my God, and have done according to all that You have commanded me.

 ###### 15
-Look down from Your holy [^g]habitation, from heaven, and bless Your people Israel and the land which You have given us, just as You swore to our fathers, "a land flowing with milk and honey." ' ## A Special People of God
+Look down from Your holy habitation, from heaven, and bless Your people Israel and the land which You have given us, just as You swore to our fathers, "a land flowing with milk and honey." ' ## A Special People of God

 ###### 16
 "This day the Lord your God commands you to observe these statutes and judgments; therefore you shall be careful to observe them with all your heart and with all your soul.